Allianz - Travel

 • Baggage delay/loss/damage benefits (in case the airline loses your baggage)

-• Emergency medical/dental and emergency medical transportation benefits (in case one of you falls seriously ill)
+• Emergency medical/dental and emergency transportation benefits (in case one of you falls seriously ill)

-• 24-Hour Hotline Assistance (in case you need help in a hurry)
+• 24-hour assistance (in case you need help in a hurry)

 • And many other benefits